 If there’s one place you should definitely include in your Athens travel plans, then that is Epidavros.
 You could do it yourself by renting a car and enjoying a two-day road trip from Athens along the old picturesque highway (Palia Ethniki Odos) with a stop at Corinth and Loutraki and from there to Epidavros.
 Stay the night and visit the ancient theater of Epidavros (renowned for its unbeatable acoustics – even by today’s technological standards), the fishing town of Ancient Epidavros and its beaches, secretly veiled behind miles of citrus orchards.
 If you do stay, don’t miss a once-in-a-lifetime kayaking experience over the Sunken City, snorkeling among ancient ruins and a visit to the Small Theater of Epidavros and then finish the day off with an organic meal at a local eco-farm.
 If you’re not up for driving and just want some pampering and to be taken there, book a day tour from Athens to Epidavros and Mycenae.

 Another isle near Athens is beautiful Spetses.
 And what an island it is!
 A favorite for those of you seeking peace and quiet, luxury, history and fine dining.
 I would really say that Spetses has it all.
 Again like Poros you could get there by bus or car for those who like to drive or you can leave the planning to others and just enjoy the ride.
 A good option would be to book a driver for the day who will pick you up from your hotel or Airbnb, take you to the port of Porto Heli, from there you’ll hop on a ferry to Spetses and once there be taken on a tour of the island with stops wherever your heart desires.
+You can also go off road to get the best insider views of Spetses on this exciting safari trip.

 The Classics: Meteora or Delphi or Both